cdesgrange/cdesgrange.github.io/publications.md

 permalink: /publications/
 ---

 I currently have <b>two refereed publications as first-author</b> and <b>thirteen as co-author</b>.
 In addition, in May 2023 I <b>submitted in Astronomy and Astrophysics a paper as first-author on the architectures of planetary systems</b> with inner (<1 a.u.) planets.
+This work is recommended to publication after further, moderate, revision.

 Excepted one publication, all are in the field of Exoplanets and Disks.
 When I was an undergraduate student, I expressed interest in astronomy and astrophysics in particular in two fields: cosmology and exoplanets.
 That is why my first publication in 2019 based on my Bachelor's thesis deals with averaged inhomogeneous cosmology.
 However, <b>I focus now my research on the imaging of Exoplanets and Disks, from instrumentation to observation and characterization.</b>